 Remuneration Committee

-The Remuneration Committee is responsible for executive remuneration and the remuneration of individual Directors.
-This includes agreeing with the Board the framework for remuneration of the Executive Directors and such other members of the executive management of the Company as it is designated to consider.
-The Committee is responsible for determining the total remuneration package of each Director including, where appropriate, bonuses, incentive payments and share options.
+The Remuneration Committee is responsible for executive remuneration and the remuneration packages of individual Directors.
+This includes agreeing with the Board the framework for remuneration of the Executive Directors and members of the Leadership Team.
+The Committee is responsible for determining the total individual remuneration packages of each Director including, where appropriate, bonuses, incentive payments and share options.
 No Director is involved in any decision as to their own remuneration.

 The Remuneration Committee meet not less than three times a year and otherwise as required.